ariga/atlas/doc/md/guides/orms/gorm.md

 ### Standalone mode

-If all of your GORM models exist in a single package, and the models either embed `gorm.Model` or contain `gorm` struct tags, you can use the provider directly to load your GORM schema into Atlas.
+If all of your GORM models exist in a single package, and either embed `gorm.Model` or contain `gorm` struct tags, you can use the provider directly to load your GORM schema into Atlas.

 In your project directory, create a new file named `atlas.hcl` with the following contents: